MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 #### **5.1 Mozaic LP token will only be present on the home chain**
 - LP token can be deployed on any chain(s).
 According to the requirements, users can deposit any token on any chain and withdraw any token on any chain.
 It doesn't matter which chain their LP token belongs to.
-- If LP token is deployed on multiple chains, there might be significantly bad user experience and cost overhead, because collecting asset from a wallet requires the user's engagement and wallet connection.
+- If LP token is deployed on multiple chains, there might be significantly bad user experience and cost overhead, because collecting assets from a wallet requires the user's engagement and wallet connection.
     - A user's wallet may have multiple versions of LP token, although they equally represent the user's, global, Stock share.
 This poses inconvenience to withdrawal UI and to users.
 Users will have to think in terms of "how much of what LP tokens to return", instead of "how much LP tokens to return".
     - Suppose the user chooses multiple LP versions to return.
-Either off-chain modules will have to ask the user to switch the wallet to each of the multiple chains, in turn, to enable the vault on that chain to collect back the LP token on the chian, in an inconvenient and in-secure way; or the user will have to invoke withdrawal process multiple times each focusing on one of the LP versions; in an inconvenient and secure way.
+Either off-chain modules will have to ask the user to switch the wallet to each of the multiple chains, in turn, to enable the vault on that chain to collect back the LP token on the chain, in an inconvenient and in-secure way; or the user will have to invoke withdrawal process multiple times each focusing on one of the LP versions; in an inconvenient and secure way.
 Or, the user will have to swap the LP versions into a single LP version, before invoking withdrawal.
     - When depositing, on the other hand, users will have to choose which LP token version to receive, although they equally represent the user's global Stock share.
 The vault that is serving a user's deposit, will have to send an LP message to the chain where the user-chosen LP version presents, if the user's deposit token and their chosen LP version are on different chains.
 (Batch messaging might mitigate this a little.)
 - If LP token is deployed on multiple chains, we will have to allocate huge initial liquidity on those LP liquidity pairs, for little convenience for traders when trading is not yet important.
 - If there is critics that solo LP version, which is naturally deployed on the home chain, will force Mozaic system to transfer to, or send LZ message to, the, non-home, chain on which the user wants to withdraw a token type, then we can say the message will rarely serve a single user but mostly several users in batch, because the withdrawals happen while transitioning to a new staking when all booked deposit requests are handled.